darwinj07/darwinj07/README.md

 <h1 align="left">Hi, I'm Darwin Jung!</h1>
 <h3 align="left"> I'm a software engineer studying CS at Seoul National University.</h3>

+- I'm currently working at Moloco as a SWE Intern in the Seattle Office.

-- 🔭 I’m currently working on **Cistern**, a Notion backup service preparing for launch.
+- 🔭 I've worked on **Cistern**, a Notion backup service.

 - 👯 I’ve worked on [Calendy](https://github.com/snuhcs-course/swpp-2023-project-team-10), a task and schedule management equipped with AI Manager that supports voice/text commands to perform all kinds of operations.
 Learn more about how I implemented AI Manager [here](https://github.com/snuhcs-course/SNU-swpp-team-10/wiki/Manager-Implementation-Details).